YouriLangh/MsC-FedSSL/Trial Text.md

 FL more concretely refers to all privacy-preserving decentralized collaborative machine learning techniques.

-Open problems in FL from [[Challenges, methods, and future directions in FL (2020)]] that we aim to tackle & how: Privacy, benchmarking & supervised learning.
+Our approach would be cross-silo fl (large institutions with their own datasets) Open problems in FL from [[Challenges, methods, and future directions in FL (2020)]] that we aim to tackle & how: Privacy, benchmarking & supervised learning.
 We aim to tackle all 3 in thesis, namely using Differential privacy, SSL, and 2-sided benchmarking where we try to adhere to accepted standards

 When talking about FL, all the papers can be used in FL, but this one too [[Federated learning review.
 Fundamentals, enabling technologies, and future applications]]